isomerpages/moe-peicaisec/_parents/Parent Support Group (PSG).md

 description: ""
 variant: markdown
 ---
-<p>In PCSS, we believe that a strong home-school partnership is a key enabler to develop our students to their full potential and enable them to fulfill their aspirations.</p>
+<p></p><p align="justify">In PCSS, we believe that a strong home-school partnership is a key enabler to develop our students to their full potential and enable them to fulfill their aspirations.</p>
-<p>The Peicai Parent Support Group (PSG) works in very close partnership with the school to support the school in providing a dynamic and vibrant holistic education as well as environment for students to develop and excel.</p>
+<p></p><p align="justify">The Peicai Parent Support Group (PSG) works in very close partnership with the school to support the school in providing a dynamic and vibrant holistic education as well as environment for students to develop and excel.</p>
 <p><strong>Roles of the PSG</strong></p>
 <img style="width: 90%;" src="/images/psg1.png">
 <p><strong>Partnering the School</strong></p>